nguyennhatquan/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Answers.md

 | 19           | 0        | 2020-06-22  |
 | 19           | 2        | 2020-06-29  |
 | 19           | 3        | 2020-08-29  |

+**Answer**

+*As this question is quite simple, one sample answer is enough*
+* Customer with `id` 1 subcribe to trial plan on 2020-08-01 and then upgrade to basic monthly plan on 2020-08-08

 # 🔍 B. Data Analysis Questions

 ### 1. How many customers has Foodie-Fi ever had?